MyAllianceAus/NSW-Small-Business-Energy-Alliance/_pages/Collaborate.markdown

 # Contact Us

-If you have any questions or need more information, please fill out the form below and we will get back to you as soon as possible.
+If you have any questions or need more information, you can either call 0400 520 997 , email info@myalliance.com.au OR fill out the form below and we will get back to you as soon as possible.

 <form
   action="https://formspree.io/f/manqzvwz"
   method="POST"
   enctype="multipart/form-data"
->
+info
 <label>
     Your Name:
     <input type="text" name="Name">